 What is Digital Learning – the meaning in a nutshell

 Digital Learning means learning using electronic media.
-Modern day computers and electronics all use binary digits (1s and 0s) to construct all of their data.
+Modern day computers and electronics all use binary digits (1s and 0s) to construct data.
 Information and instructions created with these digits are therefore called digital information.
 Learning that uses this digital information is called digital learning.
 Consequently, digital learning means learning using electronic devices.

 Why is digital learning useful?